rachaelhychan/ICS4U-Unit-Testing-Practice/README.md

 import static org.junit.jupiter.api.Assertions.*;
 import org.junit.jupiter.api.Test;

-public class MyMathMethodTest {
+public class MyMathTest {

     @Test
     public void shouldReturnSum_whenAddingTwoNumbers() {
-        assertEquals(5, MathUtility.add(2, 3));
+        assertEquals(5, MyMath.add(2, 3));
     }
 }
 ```
 - `import` statements: Imports all static methods from the `Assertions` class in JUnit, allowing you to use assertion methods like `assertEquals`, `assertTrue`, `assertFalse`, etc. Also imports the `@Test` annotation, used in your code to mark methods as test cases.
-- `public class MyMathMethodTest`: This defines the test class `MyMathMethodTest`.
+- `public class MyMathTest`: This defines the test class `MyMathTest`.
 By convention, test class names often mirror the class being tested, but with the suffix `Test`.
-For example, if the class under test is `MyMathMethod.java`, the corresponding test class is often named `MyMathMethodTest.java`.
+For example, if the class under test is `MyMath.java`, the corresponding test class is often named `MyMathTest.java`.
 - `@Test`: Tells JUnit this method is a test case.
 - `public void shouldReturnSum_whenAddingTwoNumbers()`: Descriptive method name incorporating what the method under test is supposed to do, and the condition under which the test is being executed.
 This makes the test more readable and self-documenting.
 - `assertEquals(expected, actual)`: This assertion method checks whether the two arguments (`expected` and `actual`) are equal.
 If they are not, the test fails.